 You must choose a topic which is within the Human Sciences syllabus.
 This is very wide but there are a number of exciting areas which do not, alas, deal with Human Sciences, even though they might be thought to fall within the general subject area.
 The subject must be treated in a scientific manner, in as objective a fashion as possible.
-No credit is given for 'advocacy', however strongly candidates may feel about particular issues.
 The topic must lend itself to a multi-disciplinary approach, i.e. combining at least two distinctly different approaches and as far as possible focusing both on biological as well as social aspects.
 For example it would be unwise to concentrate on the gene therapy of a disease which does not have major social implications, or to write a dissertation on any purely sociological or social anthropological issue that does not have interest from another viewpoint.
 Look at past dissertations as a guide to the variety of topics and approaches but do not take any of them as a firm precedent.
 Try to decide for yourself whether they have found it difficult to achieve a synthetic approach.
 You will find that some have tried to do the impossible.